zitacheng/ikki-test/README.md

+# This project generate a csv file based on a given data and metada files

-# How to execute the program:
+## How to execute the program:

 ```
 node index.js testA/classique.tx testA/metada.txt